georgexyz19/georgexyz.com/content/posts/git-command-reference.md

 : see which branches are merged

 git merge `<name of the branch to merge>`
-: merge onto a branch
+: merge a branch onto current one

 git push origin master
 : push to upstream